cisco-open/lion/README.md

 ## Contributing & Future Directions

 > We have several TODO's spread out throughout our files!
-We will continue working in these directions to improve BUFFALO, adjusting as needed based on our user's feedback
+We will continue working in these directions to improve LION, adjusting as needed based on our user's feedback

 We intend to add functionalities to the log analysis for unsupervised log analysis.